-IIn 2020, Minnesota did not meet or make significant progress toward its safety performance targets.
+In 2020, Minnesota did not meet or make significant progress toward its safety performance targets.
 To do so requires at least four of the five safety performance targets to have been met or the actual outcome be better than baseline performance.
-For 2020, the baseline performance is the five-year average from 2014 to 2018.
-FHWA made the official determination when it completed its assessment for calendar year 2020 safety performance targets in spring of 2022.
+For 2020, the baseline performance is the fiveyear average from 2014 to 2018.
+FHWA will make the official determination when it completes its assessment for calendar year 2020 safety performance targets in spring of 2022.